Constellation-Labs/documentation-hub/validate/automated/nodectlUpgrade.md

 **Tessellation** is the code name for the protocol that runs on your Node.
 It is the guts of how your Node is able to operate on the **Hypergraph** or **Metagraph**.

-**nodectl** is a utility that runs on your Node and helps you automate some of the more complex processes that Tessellation requires to run efficiently.
+**[nodectl](./nodectl.md)** is a utility that runs on your Node and helps you automate some of the more complex processes that Tessellation requires to run efficiently.

+## Quick Start

+In order to upgrade your Node.
+1. Issue the command: `sudo nodectl upgrade`
+2. Follow the prompts.

+In order to upgrade **[nodectl](nodectl.md)**.
+1. Issue the command: `sudo nodectl upgrade_nodectl`
+2. Follow the prompts.

+# Details of the UPGRADE process

 ## Prerequisite
 ### Installation